yokolet/textblog/README.md

 # README

-This is an application by Rails, ReactJS, GraphQL and OAuth.
+This is an application by Rails, ReactJS, Redux, GraphQL and OAuth.
 Detailed documents how the app was created are here.

 * Documents